Speaker : Prof. Saion Sinha

 The 12-15 Molecular Diagnostics has developed a patented Carbon Nanotube (CNT) -Graphene based Diagnostic method for point-of-care (POC) rapid and direct detection of specific DNA/RNA sequences.
 This method can directly detect viral infections (in 30 minutes) and thus distinguish between bacterial and viral infections quickly, without the necessity of performing a detailed pathological test.
 In this technique, single-stranded (ss) DNA probe ( known as priming) is immobilized on a Patented (CNT) -Graphene substrate.
 This recognizes a specific complementary target DNA/RNA in a sample which gets hybridized and detected by impedance spectroscopy using feed-back controlled, balanced Wheatstone bridge circuit with an Arduino interface.
 Multiple measurements are performed simultaneously and the data is analyzed in-situ by a Deep Neural Networks Machine Learning algorithm which predicts the result with 97% accuracy.

-The principle behind this multi-disciplinary disruptive method incorporating Nanotechnology, Molecular-Biology and Artificial intelligence will be discussed.
-The advantages of this method with respect to sensitivity and selectivity compared to current PCR (Polymerase Chain Reaction) technology will be highlighted.
+Discussed The principle behind this multi-disciplinary disruptive method incorporating Nanotechnology, Molecular-Biology and Artificial intelligence .
+Highlighted The advantages of this method with respect to sensitivity and selectivity compared to current PCR (Polymerase Chain Reaction) technology.